Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

   <summary>Click to expand! (instructions for GUI)</summary>

     ### Using Vitis via the **GUI**
-    1. Open a ternimal
+    1. Open a terminal
-    2. Launch Vitis
+    2. Setup and launch Vitis
     3. Import the project
        * Browse to the zip file located under the project directory